MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 If the metrics show indications of poor meeting behavior, such as too many long meetings, the analyst could create a meeting query to investigate specific meetings in depth to uncover causes of the poor meeting behavior.

 Additionally, the analyst could create a group query to identify the groups involved in those meetings and further investigate potential causes that could be addressed.
 Finally, to address the problem, the analyst could work with a program to set up an improvement plan.
 See [Plans: walkthrough](../Tutorials/solutionsv2-intro.md) to learn more.

-There are three ways to create queries:
+You can create queries in the following ways:

-* Edit and use a [predefined query template](#predefined-query-templates)
+* Edit and use a [predefined query template](#predefined-query-templates).
-* Create your own custom query
+* Create your own custom query.
-* Open and edit a previously run query
+* Open and edit a previously run query.

 When you create a new query or edit an existing query, you can select the metrics to include and customize.
 You can also use filters to narrow the results and focus in on specific data.